-In order to effectively discharge the Board's duties, it is necessary that collectively the Directors hold the appropriate balance of skills and experience.
+In order to effectively discharge the Board's duties, it is necessary that collectively the Directors have the requisite combination of skills and experience.
 As a smaller-sized Board, directors are sought with functional skills (eg. operations, finance, legal) and international experience from the alumina industry or from other relevant backgrounds (eg. other mining and resources, oil and gas/energy, other intensive sectors).
-The Board seeks a complementary diversity of skills and experience across its members, recognising the complex and varied issues facing a minority partner and its interest in a large scale, global and capital intensive business.
+The Board seeks a complementary diversity of skills and experience across its members, recognising the complex and varied issues facing the Company as a minority partner and its interest in a large scale, global and capital intensive business.
 The Nomination Committee utilises a Skills Matrix to determine whether the appropriate mix of skills and experience exists among the Board and Committee members and to identify key attributes required for future candidates.